 Welcome, and thank you for choosing North Country Community College!
 We look forward to helping you achieve your educational goals.
 Your health, safety and well-being are important to your academic success and a top priority for the college.

-All college students enrolled in six or more on-campus classes are required to meet the state’s immunization requirements for post-secondary students.
+All college students enrolled in six or more on-campus credits are required to meet the state’s immunization requirements for post-secondary students.
+Even if you are attending classes online, we still encourage you to complete your health records requirements now so you are in compliance for future semesters.

 Mail to: NCCC Health Records Office, PO Box 89, Saranac Lake, NY 12983